strukturag/nextcloud-spreedme/doc/example-config-nginx.md

 Make sure to reload Nginx.
 Spreed WebRTC should become available at https://yourserver/webrtc and is ready to be used from the Nextcloud plugin.
-Note: Your browser might cache redirects, so we recommend opening the URL in an anonymous browser window.
+Note: Your browser might cache redirects.
+If you get redirected, clear your browser cache and try again.

 That's it.